stowler/stowlerGeneralComputing/docs/setupBasicScriptingEnvironment.md

-## Install R on linux (Debian 7.2.0 wheezy neurodebian virtual machine):
+## Install R and Rstudio on Neurodebian 7.2.0 wheezy virtual machine:

 For a neurodebian wheezy virtual machine (VM) installed and updated using [these instructions](http://j.mp/setupNeurodebianVM), a working installation of R can be added with the following steps.
 These instructions are based on the